somnathnavale/Real_Estate_WebApp/README.md

 3. Filter and Search Properties
 4. User profile management
 5. Email Notifications
+6. Geolocation Based Searching using mongoDB and Location IQ

 ## Troubleshooting
 - If you encounter issues with authentication, ensure that your environment variables are correctly set.